salesforce/omakase/readme.md

 For a full example of a `FunctionRefinerStrategy` see `UrlFunctionRefinerStrategy` and related classes.
 For a full example of a `AtRuleRefinerStrategy` see `ConditionalsRefinerStrategy` and related classes.

+Note that generally speaking, by simply utilizing a parser from parser factory, all parsed units will be automatically broadcasted to the given broadcaster.
+This means that a custom function could simply parse a string for terms and operators using the term sequence parser, and all encountered terms and operators will be automatically added to the declaration that the custom function is in, no further work required.
+To avoid this, just use your own broadcaster instance instead of passing through the one given to you.

 #### Base plugin

 You can extend the `BasePlugin` class, which comes with a predefined subscription method for each subscribable syntax unit type.
 Override the particular methods as appropriate for your use case.
-While this isn't the most preferred implementation option, you may find it easier to consume as a starting point for a custom plugin.
+While this isn't the most preferred implementation option, you may find it easier to consume as a starting point for a custom plugin because you can use your IDE to easily see and override the AST objects that you need.

 ### Custom error handling